awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 1. Choose **Import traffic policy**\.

-1. Type a new traffic policy, paste an example traffic policy, or paste an existing traffic policy\.
+1. Enter a new traffic policy, paste an example traffic policy, or paste an existing traffic policy\.

 1. Choose **Import traffic policy**\.